rahulpoluri/lutend/development.md

 ## Docker Compose in `localhost.tiangolo.com`

-When you start the Docker Compose stack, it uses `localhost` by default, with different ports for each service (backend, frontend, adminer, etc).
+When you start the Docker Compose stack, it uses `localhost` by default, with different ports for each service (backend, admin, adminer, etc).

-When you deploy it to production (or staging), it will deploy each service in a different subdomain, like `api.example.com` for the backend and `dashboard.example.com` for the frontend.
+When you deploy it to production (or staging), it will deploy each service in a different subdomain, like `api.example.com` for the backend and `dashboard.example.com` for the admin dashboard.

 In the guide about [deployment](deployment.md) you can read about Traefik, the configured proxy.
 That's the component in charge of transmitting traffic to each service based on the subdomain.